JorrinKievit/react-ts-tradingview-widgets/README.md

 # react-ts-tradingview-widgets

-This official documentation for react-ts-tradingview-widgets can be found [here](https://jorrinkievit.github.io/react-ts-tradingview-widgets/).
+The official documentation for react-ts-tradingview-widgets can be found [here](https://jorrinkievit.github.io/react-ts-tradingview-widgets/).
 This library brings fully TypeScript supported components for all TradingView widgets found [here](https://www.tradingview.com/widget/).

 ## Getting Started